 It’s often easier said than done, but we also recommend being as transparent with your team as possible.
 Share what’s appropriate, talk about a few of the ideas you have, and always explain why you are making changes.

-Ask your team for feedback regarding the compensation changes you plan to make.
+Collect feedback about the compensation changes you plan to make.

 Even if you don’t end up using their suggestions, involving them will pay dividends in the future.
 Open it up, make it fun, give your team a voice.
 They will probably surprise you.

-Be concise and transparent when communicating official compensation changes.
+Be concise and transparent when communicating compensation changes.

 Once the changes are made, don’t beat around the bush.
 Present the changes and walk your employees through why these changes are made, and how they will affect them.
 Although fundamentally most of us agree that we should treat employees like adults, do we actually?
 Make sure you tell your team the full story.
 Walk them through different scenarios and make sure you put it as simply as possible.